Find out everything you need to know for your first ski trip in Korea!

 What should I bring?

 You can bring your own ski suit and equipment if you have them, but if not, they are available for rental at the resort.
-If you book a ski tour package that includes equipment and ski clothes, you can save your time and free yourself from many hassles.
+If you book a ski tour package that includes equipment and ski clothes, you can save your time and free yourself from all the hassle, like this one here, check it out!

 Be sure to check if the ski package provides you ski caps, goggles or gloves in advance.
 If they are not provided, bring your own or purchase them at the resort.